Testing general relativity with amplitudes of subdominant gravitational-wave modes

 We further apply the method to recent detections, including GW230814~\cite{2025arXiv250907348T}, and obtain the strongest constraint on the amplitude deviation of the hexadecapolar $(4,4)$ mode till date.

-Equally important, this work establishes a rigorous standard for evaluating such tests of GR.
+Equally important, this work establishes a rigorous standard for evaluating such null tests of GR.
 We systematically benchmark the SMA framework through Gaussian-noise realizations, injection–recovery studies, and comparisons with numerical-relativity simulations.
 We further apply the method to real GW detections and analyze parameter degeneracies that can mimic non-GR behavior.
 Together, these steps demonstrate both the reliability of the SMA test and provide a general template to quantify the robustness of tests of GR with GWs.
-Taken together, our results position the SMA test as a conceptually distinct and experimentally validated route to probing the strong-field regime of gravity.
-The remainder of this paper is organized as follows: Sec.~\ref{sec:homs} discusses the contribution of HOMs to the waveform; Sec.~\ref{sec:bench} benchmarks the SMA test against noise and numerical-relativity simulations; Sec.~\ref{sec:non-gr} explores its response to simulated non-GR signals; and Sec.~\ref{sec:gw_events} presents results when applying the test to a subset of GW events observed in LVK's fourth observing run (O4).
+Taken together, our results position the SMA test as a conceptually distinct and experimentally validated null test of GR.
+The remainder of this paper is organized as follows: Sec.~\ref{sec:homs} discusses the contribution of HOMs to the waveform; Sec.~\ref{sec:bench} benchmarks the SMA test against noise and numerical-relativity simulations; Sec.~\ref{sec:non-gr} explores its response to simulated deviations from GR; and Sec.~\ref{sec:gw_events} presents results when applying the test to a subset of GW events observed in LVK's fourth observing run (O4).
 Section~\ref{sec:concl} summarizes our conclusions.